dstreev/cloudera_upgrade_utils/hive-sre/README.md

 This process is driven by a control file.
 A template is [here](configs/driver.yaml.template).
 Make a copy, edit the needed parameters and reference it with the '-cfg' parameter when running the process.

+### Known Issues

+For a while during the evolution of Hive 3, there was a separate 'catalog' for Spark.
+The queries in this process do NOT consider this alternate catalog and may yield cross products in some areas if the 'spark' catalog was used at any point.
+Do to the nature of this tool and an attempt to use it across multiple versions of Hive, we do NOT include criteria regarding the 'catalog'.

+### Assumptions

+- Ran from a node on the cluster
+    - That includes clients and configuration files for HDFS
+- Ran by a user that has READ privileges to all HDFS directories.
+- If cluster is 'kerberized', the user has a valid Kerberos Ticket 'before' starting the application.
+- Drivers for the HMS database are available.
+- The configuration file has been defined
+- The HMS Metastore DB is on a supported RDBMS for the platform (version matters!)

 ### Application Help

 ```